ADVENTUROUS TEACHING STARTS HERE.

 How to Throw a Gatsby Party as PreReading Strategy

 There is no shortage of blog posts in the world about English teachers throwing Gatsby parties for their classes before or after their study of the great American classic.
 What I want to show you here is how you can use this party as a gateway activity to the book and a prereading strategy that sets students up for early success in reading.
+So, instead of waiting until the very end of the unit to celebrate, let’s start things off with a classroom transformation that will engage students from the start!

 WAIT!
 DO YOU HAVE A COLOR SYMBOLISM TRACKER TO USE FOR YOUR UNIT?
 GRAB THE ONE PICTURED ABOVE RIGHT HERE AS MY GIFT TO YOU!